k3tchup/google_drive_sync/readme.md

 - don't need to fetch full metadata all the time
 - what can be cached locally?
 - is there a way to optimize the get_media() function?

+[ ] add vacuum command to the sqlite db routines to keep its size in check